What types of cockroaches are common in South Carolina?

 How do you prevent cockroaches?

 Cockroaches are very common pests and are commonly found invading both homes and businesses.
-In addition to putting into place a residential pest control plan or commercial pest control program to protect your property from cockroaches and other common pests, the following tips can help to prevent problems with cockroaches inside of your South Carolina home.
+In addition to putting into place a residential pest control plan or a commercial pest control program to protect your property from cockroaches and other common pests, the following tips can help to prevent problems with cockroaches inside of your South Carolina home.

 Install door sweeps on all exterior doors.